Image with graphics of different housing types

 As part of the Government of British Columbia’s Homes for People Action Plan, in November 2023, the Province passed legislation intended to increase the supply, diversity, attainability, and affordability of housing in all B.C. municipalities.

-The new legislation requires B.C. municipalities to update or pass new bylaws to allow for more housing density as well as different types of housing, particularly in single-family neighbourhoods and near transit hubs and transit corridors.
+The new legislation required B.C. municipalities to update or pass new bylaws to allow for more housing density as well as different types of housing, particularly in single-family neighbourhoods and near transit hubs and transit corridors.
+In compliance with the provincial legislation, the City adopted bylaws to permit small-scale, multi-unit housing (SSMUH), and designated by bylaw, prescribed Transit Oriented Areas (TOAs).
 As a city, we want to ensure that residents are aware of these mandated provincial changes and how they may affect growth, development, and change in Pitt Meadows neighbourhoods.

 Learn more about the new local government housing initiatives on the Government of B.C.’s website.